Yoga

 Warrior 1

 Start with your feet together.
-Step with your left foot forward bending your knee into a lunge.
+Then step with your left foot forward bending your knee into a lunge.
 Keep your right leg straight behind you.
 Raise your arms straight above your head.
 Squeeze your shoulder blades together and downward.
 Lift your chin to gaze at your hands overhead.
-Hold your pose for 3 to 5 slow breaths and then repeat on the left side.
+Hold your pose for 3 to 5 slow breaths.
+Repeat on your left side.
 Warrior 1 helps improve balance, leg strength, and hip mobility.

 Warrior 2

 Stand in a wide position with your feet parallel and approximately 3 feet apart.
 Extend your arms straight out to your sides.
 Relax your shoulders.
 Turn your left foot out 90 degrees.
 Bend your knee into a lunge.
-Be sure to keep your knee above your ankle and pointing over your toes.
+Keep your knee above your ankle and pointing over your toes.
 Turn your head to the left and look over your fingers.
-Hold your pose for 3 to 5 slow breaths and then repeat to the other side.
+Hold your pose for 3 to 5 slow breaths.
+Repeat to the other side.

 Airplane